PlanterApp/planter_blog/content/posts/fall-recipes/index.md

 The base ingredients are:

-\-1½ lbs.
+1½ lbs.
 Rhubarb

-\-4 cups granulated sugar
+4 cups granulated sugar

-\-One package powdered regular pectin (1.75 oz.)
+One package powdered regular pectin (1.75 oz.)

 Although jelly is most often used on toast or English muffins, my favorite bread of choice to pair this jelly with is a warm, homemade waffle!